 I got busy with school, so I only remembered it a month later.
 When I asked my sister where my nail care set was, she said, “Oh, did you not get it already?”

-Admitting You Are Wrong – Why It Is Difficult To Do
+Admitting You Are Wrong – Why Does It Seem So Difficult To Do?

 I calmly asked, “Can you please clean the bathroom next time?”

 My sister scrunched up her nose and countered, “Why would I?
 I’m so busy with cheer and school and all that.”
 Some people, like my sister, will never admit they were wrong.
 I would often think to myself, “Why will you never accept responsibility?
 Why not admit that you could be wrong sometimes?”

 At that instant, I believed my sister had a God complex.
 Some people believe that they are more privileged than others, which is why it is difficult for some people to just admit their wrongdoings.